MohammadArmaan/Fast-React-Pizza/README.md

-# Fast React Co Pizza 🍕
+# Fast React Pizza 🍕

 **Fast React Co Pizza** is a fast and simple pizza ordering application where users can place their orders, set their order as a priority for faster delivery, and pay upon delivery.
 Users are required to provide their name, phone number, and address for delivery.
 The address can also